AhmedNabil03/AhmedNabil03/README.md

 - Analyzed pizza sales data using SQL to identify sales trends, customer preferences, and operational efficiencies.

 ### 🏠 Nashville Housing Analysis
-- Performed sales analysis for the Nashville market using SQL, providing insights into sales performance and customer behavior.
+- Performed housing analysis for the Nashville market using SQL, providing insights into sales performance and customer behavior.

 ### 🌍 COVID-19 Analysis
-- Investigated the impact of COVID-19 on sales using SQL, highlighting changes in sales patterns and recovery trends.
+- Investigated the impact of COVID-19 on various metrics using SQL, highlighting changes and trends during the pandemic.

 ### 💻 Laptop Price Prediction
 - Developed a predictive model to estimate laptop prices using regression analysis, enhancing understanding of pricing factors.